Golf Tournament Fundraiser Checklist: Plan From Start to Finish

 How do I track all the checklist items?

-What should I include in the day-of checklist?
+What should I include in post-event follow-up?